SeanTolstoyevski/paket/README.md

 * 💰🤑 If you don't want to do any of them and want to give financial support (like a cup of french press), you can send an e-mail

 * 🌟⭐ And send a star.
 This is the greatest favor.
 I'm looking for a job.
 Employers are not so optimistic in Turkey against disabled users.
 But any good project with a few stars can win over employers' hearts.

+## FAQ:

+* Why name **Paket**?

+> Package in English, "paket" in Turkish.
+I was looking for a module where I could package my data.
+This name came first to mind.

+* Which Go versions are compatible?

+> Tested with Go 15.3 64 bit on windows 10 64 bit.
+Probably compatible up to go1.12-13.